Coverage Policy Manual

 Regulatory Status

-On May 14, 2021, the U.S. Food and Drug Administration (FDA) approved Pegcetacoplan (e.g. Empaveli) subcutaneous infusion for the treatment of adult patients with paroxysmal nocturnal hemoglobinuria (PNH).
+On May 14, 2021, the U.S. Food and Drug Administration (FDA) approved Pegcetacoplan (e.g. Empaveli) subcutaneous infusion for the treatment of adult individuals with paroxysmal nocturnal hemoglobinuria (PNH).

 Coding